honeydew-sc/Honeydew-Config/README.md

 Note that only groups are stored at the top level, and the default group is `""`, an empty string.
-If no file is provided during the initial call to `instance`, you'll get the following default
+If no file is provided during the initial call to `instance`, we'll try to initialize from `/opt/honeydew/honeydew.ini` if the file exists; otherwise, you'll get the following default configurations:
-configurations:

     # Add perl libraries to include when running Honeydew, in case it's
     # installed in a non-standard location